jon-lehman/GLTF-Scene-loader/README.md

 Allow clients to walkthrough a kitchen renovation, reference a project when you're not at the job-site, jump in VR to get inspired.

 ---

-### Road to V1:
+### Road to Beta:
-- Style Desktop UI
-- Style Mobile UI
-- Add validation styles
-- Fix initial rotation
-- Fix rotation saving
-- Add scene name modal
+- ~Add scene name modal~
-- Add form response - copy URL modal
+- ~Add form response - copy URL modal~
+- Onboarding Modal on first visit
+- Device motion permission only if no permitted yet
+- Figure out rotation issue

+### Backlog for V1:
+- Mobile Controls
-- Add scene name validation based on previous saved environments
+- Controls validation
+- Landing Page
+- More model format options

-### Post V1:
+### Backlog for Post V1:
-+ Form elements in VR
+- Form elements in VR
 --- https://github.com/etiennepinchon/aframe-material
-+ Google Poly integration in pancake
+- Google Poly integration in pancake
-+ Google Poly integration in VR
+- Google Poly integration in VR
-+ Allow adding 'points of interest' (3D tooltips)
+- Allow adding 'points of interest' (3D tooltips)
+- User authentication to manage saved environments
+- upload models to firebase storage for limited amount of time or pay

 ---